Nightmares and Other Sleep Problems in Children

 Most sleep problems occur when the child is only partly asleep.
 Problems may include:

-- Confusional arousals: Your child may wake up crying, confused, and groggy.
-He or she may not recognize you or be comforted.
+Your child may wake up crying, confused, and groggy.
+Your child may not recognize you or be comforted.
 As with sleep talking, your child may say mixed-up words that make no sense.

-- Night terrors: Night terrors are more intense than confusional arousals or nightmares.
+Night terrors are more intense than confusional arousals or nightmares.
 They are not very common, but they can be very upsetting for parents.
 Your child may suddenly scream or yell in a terrified way.
-He or she may thrash around in bed.
+Your child may thrash around in bed.
 A night terror can go on for many minutes.
 Your child may not recognize you and won't be comforted.

-- Sleepwalking: Your child may walk around his or her room or the house.
-Your child's eyes may be open, but he or she is still asleep.
+Your child may walk around their room or the house.
+Your child's eyes may be open, but your child is still asleep.
 Children who sleepwalk often can do very simple tasks, such as walking around furniture.
 But they can't do more involved things, such as eating a snack.
 Children may be in danger if they try to walk out of the house or climb out a window while sleepwalking.

 Children spend more time than teens and adults in a deep stage of sleep that happens early in the night.
 Sleep problems such as night terrors often happen during the change from this phase of sleep into lighter sleep.
 Nightmares tend to occur later in sleep, in the early morning hours when children are dreaming.